DonMVB/aws/AWS_Assoc_SAA_C02.md

 - **Summary**: DirectConnect connects your *on-prem with your VPC* through a non-public tunnel.

 ## 2.2.11.
 VPC Endpoints:
 - VPC Endpoints ensure that you can connect your VPC to supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect.
-Traffic between your VPC and other AWS services stay within the Amazon ecosystem and these Endpoints are virtual devices that are HA and without bandwidth constraints.
+Traffic between your VPC and other AWS services stay within the Amazon ecosystem.
+These Endpoints are virtual devices or proxies (PPT) that are HA and without bandwidth constraints.
 - These work basically by attaching an ENI to an EC2 instance that can easily communicate to a wide range of AWS services.
 - **Gateway Endpoints** rely on creating entries in a route table and pointing them to private endpoints used for S3 or DynamoDB.
 Gateway Endpoints are mainly just a target that you set.
 - **Interface Endpoints** use AWS PrivateLink and have a private IP address so they are their own entity and not just a target in a route table.
 Because of this, they cost $.01/hour.
 Gateway Endpoints are free as they’re just a new route in to set.